Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

 Pavlovskoye lead-zinc project reserves

-The Pavlovskoye project is estimated to hold approximately 47.7Mt of ore containing 2.49Mt of zinc, 0.55Mt of lead and 1.2Mt of silver.
+The Pavlovskoye project is estimated to hold approximately 55Mt of ore containing 2Mt of zinc, 430,000t of lead and 30.3Moz of silver as of February 2021, in accordance with the guidelines set out in the JORC Code.

 Mining and processing of ore at Pavlovskoye

-Conventional open-pit mining method is proposed to be used at the Pavlovskoye lead-zinc project, which comprises three open pits.
+A conventional open-pit mining method comprising three open pits is proposed to be used at the Pavlovskoye lead-zinc project.

 Pavlovskoye project construction

-A port complex on Novaya Zemlya is proposed as part of the Pavlovskoye field development.
+A port complex on Novaya Zemlya is proposed to be constructed as part of the Pavlovskoye mine development.
 Engineering surveys for the design of the main underwater part of the port complex were carried out in July 2018.

 Major infrastructure facilities of the project will include a 450-person shift camp and an administrative and utility building complex.